TheUnixDemon/HomeServerSetup/README.md

 sudo apt-get install ifupdown
 ```

 For the configuration of this service you can add a onfiguration file to `/etc/network/interfaces.d/YOUR-CONF` but I'd like to use the basic config file `/etc/network/interfaces`.
 Here a template for that.
+And for more information I like to refer to [ubuntuusers](https://wiki.ubuntuusers.de/interfaces/).

 ```bash
 source /etc/network/interfaces.d/*